 To get a thorough understanding of your circumstances, we will ask you for a variety of information.
 This could include:

-• The names and ages of the children who are part of the family and where they are now living
+- The names and ages of any children who are part of the family and where they are now living

 This information will help us work out what options are best for you and what options you have for funding your case.